austdobe/beertopia/README.md

 ## How it works:

-#### 1. Click through to the search bar and search a beer you would like to know more about.
-Whether it is a specific name, or if it is a specific type: IPA, ALE. ect.
+#### 1. Search for a beer you would like to know more about to filter the API results.
+Whether it is a specific name, or if it is a specific type: IPA, ALE, ect.
+Alternatively, you can search page by page.

 #### 2. There will be a call to the API which will pull in the closest matching beer options in the database.